-Just having started working as a magician full-time a decade ago, I was knocked over when I discovered Eugene’s audio book Growing in the Art of Magic.
-Most magic literature being obsessed with methods and tricks, this was a collection of meditative essays and conversations about how magicians can embrace creativity, imagination and originality.
-It was all delivered by his thunderous bass voice, which he used to great effect.
-That audio book inspired me to hire him for a video critique session by phone and from then on I continued working with him via Skype and emails, at Jeff McBride’s Mystery School and visits to Chicago.
+I had started working as a magician full-time a decade before.
+I discovered Eugene’s audio book Growing in the Art of Magic and it knocked me over.
+Most magic literature being obsessed with methods and tricks.
+But this was a collection of meditative essays and conversations about how magicians can embrace creativity, imagination and originality.
+He delivered it all delivered with his thunderous bass voice, which he used to great effect.
+That audio book inspired me to hire him for a video critique session by phone.
+From then on I continued working with him via Skype and emails, at Jeff McBride’s Mystery School and visits to Chicago.

 Eugene Burger’s frequent reminder to all was that magic has the potential to remind us ‘we are living in the middle of a capital M mystery’.
-He would encourage his mentees to explore two sides of magic: to perfect a deceptive trick as well as to frame it with experiences and themes that resonate with audiences.
+He would encourage his mentees to explore two sides of magic.
+First to perfect a deceptive trick.
+Second to frame it with experiences and themes that resonate with audiences.
 He told me once with his devilish laugh that most magic performances he had seen are about as magical as a cooking class.
 Mix flour with sugar and here’s what I prepared earlier.

 Magic can only be magic-al, Eugene would say,